-With all these money-saving strategies lined up, all you need to do now is enjoy this wonderful season.
-Soak up the beautiful colours in nature, embrace the evenings sat around a fire and cosy up your home.
+With all these money saving strategies lined up, all you need to do now is enjoy this wonderful season.
+Soak up the beautiful colours in nature, embrace the evenings sat round a fire and cosy up your home.
 It is absolutely my favourite season and I’m looking forward to it already.

 Do you have any suggestions?
 I would love to share them with my readers to make autumn even better.